Improv builds the muscles every founder and operator needs: speed, listening, yes-and. Here's why it works.

 Improv builds three muscles core to business creativity: rapid idea generation, deep listening, and "yes and" collaboration.
 Teams that train these together pitch faster, ship faster, and disagree better.

 Improv comedy isn't about being funny — it's about being responsive.
 The discipline trains people to react to whatever just happened instead of executing a pre-written plan.
-That's the exact muscle a founder needs in a customer call, a product debate, or an investor Q&A. SideHustle's 90-minute Labs format borrows from improv rules: 4 to 5 students per team, 4 rounds (brainstorm, pitch, score, rotate), and scoring on Funny + Fundable.
-Run one-time at Mars Hill, the University of Oklahoma, Penn State, Xavier, and the University of Wisconsin, the format reliably produces moments where students surprise themselves — the same surprise that drives breakthrough business ideas.
+That's the exact muscle a founder needs in a customer call, a product debate, or an investor Q&A. SideHustle's 60 to 90 minute Labs format borrows from improv rules: 4 to 5 students per team, 4 rounds (brainstorm, pitch, score, rotate), and scoring on Funny + Fundable.
+Educators across multiple universities have independently used the free SideHustle game with their students, and the format reliably produces moments where students surprise themselves — the same surprise that drives breakthrough business ideas.
 SideHustle co-founders Darby Rollins and Tomer Soran designed it to be a creativity gym disguised as a comedy show.

 If your team is stuck in execution mode, improv is the cheapest creativity intervention you can run.
-One 90-minute session resets group dynamics for weeks.
+One 60 to 90 minute session resets group dynamics for weeks.
 The compounding benefit — less defensiveness, more building — outlasts any other team-building format.
+For more, see the complete guide to comedy game shows for entrepreneurs.

 .webp)